Frequently Asked Questions

 For SP you have to consider Corona treatment if you want to have them printable.
-If you just want to use them as a replacement layer for OPP material application, then you don’t need this type of treatment.
+If you just want to use them as a replacement layer for OPP material applications, then you don’t need this type of treatment.

 SP products are delivered in roll format and you can find variety of applications to be made as plastic alternative material.

-Some companies get away with adding only 5% recycled material to paper and claim being socially responsible.
+Some companies get away with adding only 5% recycled material to pulp paper and claim being socially responsible.

 There are hundreds of different grades of recycled papers in the market.
 In general we compete with most recycled options.

-How is Yupo Synthetic Papers compared with Stone Paper® in terms of cost, durability and environmental friendliness.
+How is Yupo Synthetic Papers compared with Stone Paper® material in terms of cost, durability and environmental friendliness.
 Is Stone Paper® a suitable alternative product?

 All Papers have their own suitable benefits for select applications.
 We’re sure great products such as Yupo Synthetic paper is of no exception.